dfsmania/LaradminLTE/README.md

 ## Installation and Setup

-Follow these steps to install, configure, and test LaradminLte in your Laravel application:
+Follow these steps to install, configure, and test **LaradminLTE** in your Laravel application:

 ### 1. Install the Package